 As it is difficult to change Laos currency outside of the country, there are a number of money exchange options for Laos that foreign visitors can take advantage of.
 When deciding where to change money in Laos, travelers should bear in mind that better rates are usually found at money exchanges in the towns and cities, rather than at the airport.

-Numerous money exchanges for Laos currency can easily be found in the major tourist areas in the main towns and cities, and can be easily identified by large signs displaying exchange rates for a number of international currencies.
+Numerous money exchanges for Laos currency can easily be found in the major tourist areas in the main towns and cities.
+These can be easily identified by large signs displaying exchange rates for a number of international currencies.

 Visitors may also choose to exchange currency at a local bank, and the two biggest bank chains, Banque Pour Le Commerce Extérieur Lao Public (BCEL) and Banque Franco-Lao (BFL), are respectable options.
 Operating hours for both companies are 8.30am-3.30pm, Monday to Friday, although their service units, which also permit currency exchange, are available over the weekend.
 Those who wish to withdraw Laos currency directly from an ATM should be aware that there is a maximum withdrawal limit of between 700,000 and 2,000,000 LAK per transaction.